Online Herpes Support Group for Women

 A Grounding Perspective

 HSV is one of the most common viruses worldwide, and many people carry it without ever experiencing symptoms or knowing they have it.
-Public health organizations such as the CDC and WHO have consistently noted that misinformation and lack of testing contribute significantly to fear, stigma, and misunderstanding around herpes.
+Public health organizations such as the Centers for Disease Control and Prevention and the World Health Organization have consistently noted that misinformation and lack of testing contribute significantly to fear, stigma, and misunderstanding around herpes.

 Knowing this does not erase the emotional impact of a diagnosis — but for many women, accurate information can gently reduce isolation and self-blame, making room for healing and connection.